Questions and Answers with Dr. Hancock

 My rule of thumb in deciding what should be treated is based on 2 principles.
 The first, is there a inflammatory process?
 The second, is reperfusion injury likely in this condition?
 If either of those 2 questions are answered yes, then the current science and literature supports HBOT use.
 The basic science of how hyperbaric medicine works is invaluable in the treatment of these conditions.

-Another important concept that both human and veterinary doctors have to understand is that hyperbaric medicine is not meant to replace the traditional treatments we are performing currently in our practices.
+Another important concept that both human and veterinary doctors have to understand, is that hyperbaric medicine is not meant to replace the traditional treatments we are currently performing in our practices.
 It is to enhance and complement what we are already doing!
-I have a saying when it comes to hyperbaric medicine, we are healing, regenerating, and restoring… We are promoting faster returns to function.
+I have a saying when it comes to hyperbaric medicine, “we are healing, regenerating, and restoring… We are promoting faster returns to function.”

 Currently, we treat all of our neurosurgical patients (typically both pre-and post surgery), including intervertebral disc disease, fibrocartilaginous embolism, spinal fractures, brain tumors, meningitis, GME, and vascular stroke.
+There are numerous articles in the literature supporting the use of hyperbaric oxygen in acute spinal cord injury.

 We also use hyperbarics for numerous general, soft tissue surgical procedures.
 This includes treatment for both gastric dilatation volvulus, intestinal foreign bodies, peritonitis, traumatic myocarditis, pancreatitis, skin and reconstruction (axial pattern flaps, skin grafts, transposition flaps), wound management, burn management, and in conjunction with stem cell/PRP treatments.